 are available.
 Students who visit the food pantry can choose from the canned or packaged

-Food Pantry does provide grocery bags for students to use during their visit.
+items.
+The UVU Food Pantry provides grocery bags for students to use during their

 While we have food items, we also offer basic hygiene kits, and we are now offering